Maria Znamierowska-Prüfferowa: Toruń Ethnographic Museum

 From 1946 to 1958, Znamierowska-Prüfferowa led the Ethnographic Department of the City Museum in Toruń; she used her position to champion the concept of a city ethnographic Museum, together with a skansen, working as an independent institution.

 She received the authorities blessing for its creation in 1953.
 The museum was officially opened on 1 January 1959, in the building of the former city arsenal.

 Maria logically became the first director of the Ethnographic Museum in Toruń from 1959 (its creation) to 1972 (her retirement).

 The city ethnographic museum is today the only institution in Poland with three ethnographic parks, in Toruń, Kaszczorek and Wielka Nieszawka.

 Since 2008, part of Maria's legacy has been organized in a permanent exhibition of the museum, "Prof. Maria Znamierowska-Prüfferowa”.

 Social and academical activities

-The 22th General Assembly of the Ethnological Society in Lublin, on 25 January 1947, established the "Polish Ethnological Society" (Polskie Towarzystwo (PTL)): Maria Znamierowska-Prüfferowa was a member of its main board till 1978 and vice-chaired the institution between 1967 and 1970.
+The 22nd General Assembly of the Ethnological Society in Lublin, on 25 January 1947, established the "Polish Ethnological Society" (Polskie Towarzystwo (PTL)): Maria Znamierowska-Prüfferowa was a member of its main board till 1978 and vice-chaired the institution between 1967 and 1970.

 In March 1947, she founded a branch of the PTL in Toruń, seating as a branch secretary, as a vice president in 1949 and as a president in 1954.
 She kept this position till 1981.

-She joined together museum work, trips to national and international conferences and attendance at academical societies (Advisory group of the museums and monuments Protection Board-Zespół Doradczy przy Zarządzie Muzeów i Ochrony Zabytków, Museums and Cultural Property Protection at the Ministry of Culture and Art-Sekcja Muzeów i Ochrony Dóbr Kultury przy Ministerstwie Kultury i Sztuki).
+She combined museum work, trips to national and international conferences and attendance at academical societies (Advisory group of the museums and monuments Protection Board-Zespół Doradczy przy Zarządzie Muzeów i Ochrony Zabytków, Museums and Cultural Property Protection at the Ministry of Culture and Art-Sekcja Muzeów i Ochrony Dóbr Kultury przy Ministerstwie Kultury i Sztuki).